| ||Format||Pages||Price|| |

 Significance and Use

 1.1 This test method describes the techniques for comparing the brightness of the penetrants used in the fluorescent dye penetrant process.
-This comparison is performed under controlled conditions which eliminate most of the variables present in actual penetrant examination.
+This comparison is performed under controlled conditions that eliminate most of the variables present in actual penetrant examination.
 Thus, the brightness factor is isolated and is measured independently of the other factors which affect the performance of a penetrant system.

-1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 ICS Number Code 17.180.20 (Colours and measurement of light); 87.040 (Paints and varnishes)